-We all know getting adequate sleep can play a major role in our mood, productivity and overall health.
-But did you know it can also keep the scale in check??!
-Fewer hours of sleep actually correlate with a higher caloric intake the next day, and there is a direct relationship between weight and sleep.
+We all know getting adequate sleep can play a major role in our mood, productivity, and overall health.
+But did you know it can also mess with your appetite and make it challenging to decipher your hunger and fullness?

 For most of us, that's easier said than done, so below are my 5 Tips to Getting Your BEST REST!

 1. Avoid caffeine late in the day.
 I cut off my caffeine by 2pm and switch to herbal tea or plain water.
 Caffeine is a stimulant and can cause a stress response in our body.
 Some people take longer than others to come down from that.